thoughtbot/bitters/README.md

 ### Flashes
 Used for any error, warning or success messages in applications or forms.
 Specifically made for [Rails](http://rubyonrails.org) application notices.

-## Requirements

-- Sass 3.0+
-- Bourbon 2.0+
-- Ruby 1.9.3+

 ## The Bourbon family

-- [Bourbon](http://bourbon.io) provides Sass mixins and eliminates vendor prefixes, for faster CSS coding.
+- [Bourbon](http://bourbon.io): A simple and lightweight mixin library for Sass
-- [Neat](http://neat.bourbon.io) provides a lightweight grid framework.
+- [Neat](http://neat.bourbon.io): A lightweight semantic grid framework for Sass and Bourbon
-- [Bitters](http://bitters.bourbon.io) provides basic variables and structure to a Bourbon/Neat project.
+- [Bitters](http://bitters.bourbon.io): Scaffold styles, variables and structure for Bourbon projects
-- [Refills](http://refills.bourbon.io) provides “copy-paste” components and patterns based on Bourbon, Neat and Bitters.
+- [Refills](http://refills.bourbon.io): Prepackaged patterns and components, built on top of Bourbon, Bitters & Neat

 ## Credits

 ![thoughtbot](http://thoughtbot.com/images/tm/logo.png)

-Bitters is maintained and funded by [thoughtbot, inc](http://thoughtbot.com/community).
-Tweet your questions or suggestions to [@kylefiedler](https://twitter.com/kylefiedler).
+Bitters is maintained and funded by [thoughtbot, inc](http://thoughtbot.com).
+Tweet your questions or suggestions to [@kylefiedler](https://twitter.com/kylefiedler) or [@thoughtbot](https://twitter.com/thoughtbot).

 ## License

 Bitters is Copyright © 2014 thoughtbot.
-It is free software, and may be redistributed under the terms specified in the [LICENSE](LICENSE.txt) file.
+It is free software, and may be redistributed under the terms specified in the [LICENSE](LICENSE.md) file.